4-6-060 STREET STANDARDS:

 E. RIGHT-OF-WAY DEDICATION REQUIRED:

-1. Dedication Required for Development: Where the existing width for any right-of-way adjacent to the development site is less than the minimum standards listed in subsection F of this Section, additional right-of-way dedication will be required for the proposed development.
+1. Dedication Required for Development: Where the existing width for any right-of-way abutting the development site is less than the minimum standards listed in subsection F of this Section, additional right-of-way dedication will be required for the proposed development.

 2. Amount of Dedication: The right-of-way dedication required shall be half of the difference between the existing width and the minimum required width as listed in subsection F of this Section.
 In cases where additional right-of-way has been dedicated on the opposite side of the right-of-way from the development site in compliance with this Section, then dedication of the remaining right-of-way width to obtain the minimum width as listed in subsection F of this Section shall be required.